matthewcrews/blog/content/blog/2020-12-14-mathematical-planning-with-machine-learning-models-part-1.md

 One of the questions that I love to answer is, "What is the difference between Mathematical Programming and Machine Learning?"
 This is an excellent question.
 The fields are close to one another and solutions often involve both techniques.
 The way I differentiate is based on what question they are meant to answer.
 Mathematical Programming is primarily concerned with answering the question, "What should we do?"
 Machine Learning answers the question, "What is most likely?"
 We often ask these questions at the same time which is why the techniques can become conflated.

-I want to provide an example of a real world problem that involves the marriage of these two techniques.
+I want to provide an example of a real-world problem that involves the marriage of these two techniques.
 Due to the amount of material to cover, I decided to break it into several posts.
 This first post will setup the problem, the Food Cart Packing Problem, and go over the tools we will use to evaluate the quality of different strategies.
-In the next post we will formulate a Mathematical Programming model to find a better strategy than the simple heuristic with start with in this post.
-Finally we will implement a Machine Learning model to make predictions on demand trends and feed that into the Mathematical Programming model for even more profitable strategies.
+In the next post we will formulate a Mathematical Programming model to find a better strategy than the simple heuristic with start within this post.
+Finally, we will implement a Machine Learning model to make predictions on demand trends and feed that into the Mathematical Programming model for even more profitable strategies.

 ## The Food Cart Problem

 An example problem that I frequently use is the Food Cart Problem.
 It is easy for people to conceptualize so we can focus on the techniques.
 We are running a Food Cart and we want to know what items to pack at the beginning of the day to maximize our revenue.
 In this case we sell Burgers, Pizza, and Tacos (it's an eclectic food cart).
 Each food takes up a certain amount of pantry space, fridge space, and weight.
 Our food cart has recently been downsized so we must be purposeful about what we pack.
 We have kept track of how much we sell each day when we didn't use to run out of inventory.

 We decide to start with a simple heuristic.
 On average, we sell 600 Burgers per day, 900 pizzas, and 700 tacos when we excess inventory.
 Due to the downsize we are more restricted on space.
 We only have $3.0 m^3$ of storage, $2.0 m^3$ of fridge space, and can only carry $1,000 kg$ of weight.
-We have our same parking spot so we expect to see the same demand.
+We have our same parking spot, so we expect to see the same demand.

 Below is a breakdown of the space and weight requirements per serving of the food we provide.